NAUMathStat/seminars/colloquiumSpring2018.md

 ---
 layout: page
-title: Fall 2017 Department Colloquium
+title: Spring 2018 Department Colloquium
 ---

-The NAU Department of Mathematics and Statistics Colloquium takes place on Tuesdays at 4:00-5:00 pm in Room 164 of the Adel Mathematics
+The NAU Department of Mathematics and Statistics Colloquium takes place on Tuesdays at 4:00-5:00 pm in Room 164 of the Adel Mathematics Building.
-Building.
 Refreshments are available from 3:45pm in the same room.

 Titles and abstracts uploaded as available.
 Schedule subject to change.